|UNGA Members:||193 Members.|

 World Meteorological Organization (WMO).

-The UNGA is funded by the member countries.
+The UNGA is funded by the member countries of the United Nations.

 India is one of the founding members of the UNGA.
 India is playing a crucial role in UNGA since UNGA was founded.